tree7gate/tic_tac_toe/readme.md

 ### v1.2
 - Added a modal to represent the menu where player will be able to set different names.
 - Added a switch so that modal panel can be turn on and off depending on its state.
+- Added a draw check and the title changes accordingly.